Agenda

 This session will examine the power of collaborative networks.
 Presenters will highlight infrastructure, funding strategies, and the role of shared data environments in sustaining long-term impact.

-• Maurizio Scarpa, MD, PhD, Coordinating Director, European Reference Network for Hereditary Metabolic Diseases (MetabERN)
+• Maurizio Scarpa, MD, PhD, Director, European Reference Network for Hereditary Metabolic Diseases (MetabERN)

 • Annette Bakker, PhD, Chief Executive Officer, Children’s Tumor Foundation